 The Loofah Patch

-The large marrow looking fruit is very heavy so we use a solid structure to hold them up and make sure they grow straight.
+The large marrow looking fruit is very heavy so we use a solid structure to hold them up and make sure they grow nice and straight.
+The vines take up a lot of space and at peak growing time you can see the daily growth in the vine, this also means a lot of tying to ensure the tendrils can latch onto the structure.
 At the end of the season the plant starts taking all the nutrients and moisture back out of the heavy loofah and they start to dry off.
-When they become lighter and the skins begin to brown we harvest them.
+When they become light and the skins begin to brown we harvest them.

-We crack the skins open to reveal the network of fibres left behind.
-They then go through a lengthy soaking/cleaning process (using only water) to remove any fruit pulp and seeds, then they're hung out in the sun to dry.
-The loofah will receive one last wash before being ready for sale.
+We crack the skins open to reveal the network of fibres left behind - this is my favourite part, it's like opening a gift from nature to see the loofah inside.
+They then go through a lengthy cleaning process using only clean water to remove any fruit pulp and seeds.
+Once cleaned they are hung to dry in the sun, lucky for us Nelson has good sunshine hours.

-We chose a loofah variety that is world renowned for softness and excellent fibre strength.
-They have a loose fibre weave which is what makes them so soft and flexible.
-If you would like to know more about the difference between our loofahs and the harder pumice type (chinese loofah) available in NZ you can read more here.
+We chose a variety that is well known around the world for it's softness and excellent fibre strength.
+If you would like to know more about the difference between our loofahs and the hard pumice type (Chinese loofah) available in NZ you can read more about the different loofah here